Metro Victoria

 Powered by Properti Edge

-On the other hand, the total number of active listings is trending upward, up noticeably compared to a year ago.
-The inventory of detached homes has shifted further in favour of buyers, resulting in a more balanced market.
+On the other hand, the total number of active listings is trending upward, giving buyers more options than a year ago.

 Metro Victoria New Construction Home Prices

-The new construction market has also faced significant challenges in Toronto and Vancouver.
-With the national media dominated by stories of pre-sales buyers facing financial hardship, it’s likely some Victoria pre-sale buyers will get cold feet.
-Based on economic fundamentals and a downshift in pre-sale buyer sentiment, prices for new products could soften in 2026.
+The new construction market continues to face challenges nationally.
+With media stories of pre-sales buyers facing financial hardship, some Victoria pre-sale buyers may get cold feet.
+Based on economic fundamentals and shifting buyer sentiment, prices for new products could soften in 2026.

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes